MasterOogway1466/Disaster-Management/README.md

 # Disaster-Management
-A website meant to keep track of vital resources/operations to help improve efficiency of managing disasters
+A website meant to keep track of vital resources/operations to help improve efficiency of managing Disasters and Volunteers.

 ## Features
 User Registration and Login